16 Best Waterfalls in Oklahoma

 While Bricktown Falls is a man-made waterfall, it is a nice place to visit in Oklahoma City.
 In fact, many visitors make the falls their first stop in the city.
 The Bricktown Falls waterfall is the centerpiece of the growing Bricktown district.

 Access to the falls is easy.
 You can park your car in town and walk to the waterfall.
-Another way to enjoy it is on the Bricktown Water Taxi, which will take you for a ride along the canal that runs through the town and takes you past the falls.
+Another fun way to see the waterfall is from the Bricktown Water Taxi, which takes you for a ride along the Bricktown Canal.
+Your trip will take you past some of the local sights and right past the waterfall.

-Plan some extra time when you visit this waterfall, so you can walk around Bricktown, as it is a nice district to stay for lunch and enjoy the local scenery.
+Plan some extra time when you visit Brockton Falls, so you can walk around the heart of Oklahoma City.
+It is a nice way to work in a little bit of nature while staying to enjoy the city with a bite to eat and local entertainment.

 7. Cache Creek Falls